sparkbox/standard/project_management/README.md

 We like to work in iterations, and can use your priorities to create appropriate milestones—and when we match up those issues with estimates, and milestones for a project, we get the power of burndown charts.
 We use all of these resources and tools to keep you updated on checkins/standup calls and walk through work/progress together.
 We get to a testing environment early to not only _tell_ you the progress we've made, but actually show you and anyone else you want to see, the reality of where the project stands early and often.

 ### People
-Drew, Emily, and Melissa are our main project managers.
+Drew, Emily, and Austin are our main project managers.
 They plan things, keep us on task, scope hours, and so much more.
-And Austin asissts project managers as a project coordinator.